OpenOffice is a free office suite supported by the major competing proprietary and open source applications.

 This was around 2010, so when Oracle OpenOffice became Apache OpenOffice, the redundant programmers split off into an independent group and created LibreOffice.

-I have not used it myself (yet) but I hear it is on par with OpenOffice.
+Long story short: if you’re having issues with OpenOffice, give LibreOffice a try.
+I’ve not used it myself (yet) but I hear it is on par with OpenOffice.

 Overall, this software application is a good alternative to paid office tools and great for basic document functionality.